eschleining/RESTJsonSort/README.md

 If you have configured the manager app for tomcat, you can also use maven to deploy the sort server by defining a server with the id "TomcatServer" in your maven settings.xml, that contains the credentials for a tomcat user with the "manager-script" role (the user must be defined in tomcats "tomcat-users.xml" file with the role "manager-script").

-For more information about the tomcat manager app read this: http://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html#Configuring_Manager_Application_Access
+For more information about the tomcat manager app, read this: http://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html#Configuring_Manager_Application_Access

-If you seek instructions to configure maven, read this:
+If you seek instructions to configure maven, read this: http://maven.apache.org/ref/3.3.3/maven-settings/settings.html

-http://maven.apache.org/ref/3.3.3/maven-settings/settings.html

 After you have configured tomcat and maven, you can use the commands